 Three of our favourite social media tools

 Social media tools are essential for creating and managing your social media accounts in a professional and efficient way.
-Emily, our PR and marketing executive, has chosen three of her favourite tools that will assist you in each step of your content creation – and better yet, they’re free!
+The Conscious Communications team has chosen three of its favourite tools that will assist you in each step of your content creation – and better yet, they’re free!

 When choosing an image to post on social media you need to ensure that the images are free of any copyright laws that could potentially get you into hot water.
 There are a number of websites that you can turn to that offer thousands of royalty free images and will ensure you adhere to these laws.
 One of our favourites is Pixabay.
 All images on Pixabay are free from copyright under Creative Commons CC0, which means that you can download, modify and distribute the images as you please.
 Pixabay has over 930,000 stock photos, vectors and art illustrations for you to choose from.
 You also have the option to refine your search by media type, orientation, category, size and colour so you can find exactly what it is you are looking for quickly and easily.